beast-dev/doc/tutorials/howtos/beast_analysing_beast_output.md

 A separate [reference page on ESS values and how to increase them](ess_tutorial) is available.

-### The Marginal density panel
+### The Marginal Density panel

-Keeping our selection of two parameters (host.clock.rate and state.clock.rate) and switching to the marginal density panel provides us with the following kernel density plot:
+Keeping our selection of two parameters (host.clock.rate and state.clock.rate) and switching to the Marginal Density panel provides us with the following kernel density plot:

 {% include image.html file="tracer5.png" prefix="/tutorials/howtos/" %}<br />